-She brings additional experience from having served as a Legal Extern at the California Environmental Protection Agency, Department of Toxic Substances Control and a Law Clerk for the Governor’s Office of Planning and Research.
+She brings additional experience from working with the California Environmental Protection Agency, Department of Toxic Substances Control and the Governor’s Office of Planning and Research.

 Outside of her work in environmental law, Michelle often spends time outdoors.
 She enjoys hiking and running on northern California trails and exploring national parks.